-The Pennsylvania Lottery was first made legal in 1971.
+The Pennsylvania Lottery legally launched in 1971.
 Proceeds were initially targeted to provide property tax relief for seniors.
 In fact, the Pennsylvania Lottery remains the only state lottery where all proceeds go to programs benefiting older residents.

 The first ticket sales started in 1972.
 These included 50-cent tickets for weekly drawings for a $50,000 prize and periodic drawings for a $1 million prize.
 In the first six months, four winners claimed a $1 million prize.
 Lucky 7 and Winner’s Choice draw games were added in 1973.

 The Pennsylvania Lottery’s first instant games were added in 1975.
 In 1982, the Pennsylvania Lottery’s first lotto-style game, Pennsylvania Lotto was added.
 It created 400 millionaires in five and a half years.
 A number of new games were added and in 1988 the Pennsylvania Lottery’s total historic sales had topped $10 billion.